pratikkanade/BigDataSystemsAssignment1/README.md

-# BigDataSystemsAssignment1
-#Automated Document Extraction & Standardization System
+# Automated Document Extraction & Standardization System - Assignment 1
 Project Summary: Automated Document Extraction & Standardization System Overview
 This project explores the feasibility of using open-source and enterprise tools for extracting, processing, and standardizing unstructured data from PDFs and web pages.
 The goal is to develop a prototype AI application that automates data extraction, converts content into a structured Markdown format, and organizes files efficiently in an Amazon S3 storage system.